gustavsvik/wagger/README.md

 # upload
-Working prototype web service for retrieving and fulfilling client requests for measurement data and image feed.
+Working prototype web service for retrieving and fulfilling client requests for measurement data and image feed from IoT nodes/gateways/hosts.